OpenCyphal/public_regulated_data_types/README.md

 ## Non-standard data types

-Non-standard regulated data types are contained in the root namespace `regulated`.
+Non-standard regulated data types are contained in the root namespace `reg`.
 The root namespace contains nested namespaces, one per application domain, named after the domain.

 Note for authors of ***unregulated*** data type definitions: the UAVCAN specification explicitly bans namespaces that share the same name but differ in their contents.
-Users seeking to define unregulated data types shall not put those into the `regulated` namespace;
+Users seeking to define unregulated data types shall not put those into the regulated namespace;
 instead, a new root namespace (named after the vendor) shall be used.

 ## Guidelines for data type authors